Hamilton, Queensland

-In 2013, the suburb had the highest mean taxable income of any in Queensland.

 Geography

 The suburb is bounded by the Brisbane River to the south and this section of the river is known as Hamilton Reach (27.4405°S 153.0561°E).

 Kingsford Smith Drive enters the suburb at its south-west corner (from Albion) and runs along the river for approx 1.5 km before heading north-east away from the river and exiting the suburb to the north-east (to Eagle Farm).

 Historically Kingsford Smith Drive divided the suburb into a hilly residential area to the north and west of the road and a flat industrial area to the south and east which featured wharves used for the transport of goods (and for a time Brisbane's main port facility).
 However, the need to accommodate larger vessels has led to the relocation of wharves to the current Port of Brisbane at the mouth of the river and the rising value of riverfront land for residential purposes has led to an urban redevelopment plan called Hamilton Northshore, in which industrial sites will gradually be replaced by residential development and associated services.

 The western part of suburb is hilly with views of the Brisbane central business district, including: